noah-vf/sound-guy/Code/Readme.md

 ->To rotate the display, switch the configured Row and Col data and clock pins, and also do the above.

 ->the interpolated version is the one actually implemented in hardware.
 However either should work.

+-->In this context, interpolation refers to the conversion from the 7-bucket measurement from the MSGEQ7 and the 8 rows of the
+  LED matrix.